Reading Comprehension Questions in CAT Exam, Previous Years’ Questions

 2 minute read

-Update on 2 Sep, 2025, 08:01 PM IST
+Update on 13 Nov, 2025, 03:44 AM IST

-Reading Comprehension Questions in CAT Exam: Reading Comprehension questions make up close to three-fourths of the VARC section in the CAT Exam.
+Reading Comprehension questions make up close to three-fourths of the VARC section in the CAT Exam.
 Of the 24 questions in VARC, between 12 and 14 are RC passages.
 They are usually between 500 to 600 words in length and have a high level of difficulty.
 The passages are long, thick, and tend to be on unusual or out-of-the-way subjects.
 The RC component of the CAT is found to be among the most challenging of different MBA entrance exams because the questions are complex and inference-based.
 Unlike many other exams, passages of fact-based RC are not common in the CAT, and answer choices tend to be tightly interconnected, leading to more confusion for test takers.
-Check CAT Exam Pattern 2025

 CAT RC preparation is very different from the DILR or Quant sections.
-As opposed to those regions, it is not possible to properly begin preparing for RC just a few months prior to the exam and hope to fare well.
+As opposed to those regions, it is not possible to properly begin preparing for RC just a few months before the exam and hope to fare well.
 There are no tables or formulas to memorise for RC.
 CAT RC mastery begins early, perhaps from March, and demands good English reading skills.
 The test-takers need to be able to read lengthy passages within one minute or so and provide several answers to each passage correctly.
 Hence, the secret to success in CAT RC is the ability to develop rapid reading, understand passage matter quickly, and determine key arguments and important information effectively.

 Table of Contents